 Dust Everything

 Basements and storage rooms are prone to dust bunnies and cobwebs.
-With a cloth and some cleaning spray, pay special attention to baseboards and walls.
-Use a broom to clean ceiling corners and hard-to-reach places.
+Grab a broom to clean ceiling corners and hard-to-reach places.
+Use a cloth and some cleaning spray to scrub baseboards and walls.

 Clean the Floor